NanduWasTaken/Discord-AI-Image-Generation-Bot/README.md

 Status `dnd` can be changed into 'dnd', 'idle', 'online' and 'invinsible'.
 If you want to change your activity type of your bot go into ready.js in events folder and change it.

-# Deleting Your Commands.
-To delete one of your slash commands you have delete the command file which is located in the commands directory then restart the bot.
-Note: Your Slash Command Registers/Reloads Automatically When Your Bot Starts.

 # Starting Your Bot
 To start your bot.
 Type `node index.js` into your terminal.
+### Now Try Out Your /image Command!

+# Credit
+This Repository is made from [this](https://github.com/NanduWasTaken/DiscordBot-Slash-Commands).